Deepak-Jai/React1/README.md

 # React1
-This is My 1st Repository
+This is My 1st Own Repository
+Author - Deepak Jaiswal